crobby/crobby.github.com/_posts/2015-04-15-debugging-openstack-horizon-with-pycharm.md

 Call me weak for not just using pdb or my raw programmer instincts, but I love my IDE and find that I'm much more effective when using it.

-## My setup
+### My setup

 You may have a slightly different setup and preferences, but you should be able to adapt these steps to your environment.
 For this example, I'm using PyCharm 4.0.6, but I have also run successfully under PyCharm 3.4.x.

-1)  I am running <a href="http://docs.openstack.org/developer/devstack/">devstack</a> on fedora 20.
+I am running <a href="http://docs.openstack.org/developer/devstack/">devstack</a> on fedora 20.
 This shouldn't really matter much as you should be able to run and debug Horizon with any setup, but I'm including it fyi.

+### How to

-2)  In PyCharm, choose New Project and then choose Check out from Version Control.
+1)  In PyCharm, choose New Project and then choose Check out from Version Control.

-3)  Choose GitHub and for the Git Repository URL enter: git://github.com/openstack/horizon.git
+2)  Choose GitHub and for the Git Repository URL enter: git://github.com/openstack/horizon.git
 choose your parent directory and target directory names as well, then click Clone.
 After it finishes the clone, go ahead and tell it to open the newly created directory.

-4)  I like to run in a virtual environment, so now we need to create that venv.
+3)  I like to run in a virtual environment, so now we need to create that venv.
 Open up a terminal window and change to the directory where you cloned the Horizon source.
 Run the command `python tools/install_venv.py` to trigger the installation of your virtual environment.

-5) Back in PyCharm, click on File and then Settings.
+4) Back in PyCharm, click on File and then Settings.
 Under Project Interpreter, use the select box at the top to choose the interpreter from <your local horizon directory>/.venv/bin/python.
 Click Ok.

 5)  Click on Run and then Edit Configurations.
 It should have recognized the project as a Django server project.